signalogic/SigSRF_SDK/README.md

 <sup>1</sup> SWaP = size, weight, and power consumption

+Below is a SigSRF software and streaming I/O architecture diagram:

+SigSRF_Software_Architecture_and_Packet_IO.png

 ## SigSRF SDK Download

 The SigSRF SDK download consists of an install script and .rar files and includes: